Installing firmware from the BIOS after a reboot

 - Set up your network to allow traffic between the TFTP server and one of the management interfaces, (for example, MGMT1).

-- Using the console cable supplied with your FortiGate 6000, connect the console port on the FortiGate to the RS-232 port on your management computer.
+- Using the console cable supplied with your FortiGate 6000, connect the console port on the FortiGate to a USB port on your management computer.

 - Start a terminal emulation program on the management computer.
 Use these settings: